tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ---

 Obviously we are going to need to parse numbers, so let’s start with a simple parser which creates a `Number`.
-Note that whereas our previous parser had type `phoneNumber :: Parser [Char]` -- i.e. it produced strings -- this, and most of the parsers below, produces an `Expr`.
+Note that whereas our previous parser had type `phoneNumber :: Parser [Char]`—i.e. it produced strings—this, and most of the parsers below, produces an `Expr`.

 ```haskell
 number :: Parser Expr